Connect to Work

 Supported by

-In England and Wales, Connect to Work funding will support around 100,000 disabled people with health conditions and those with complex barriers to get into work and stay in work.
-In the North East, Connect to Work will support over 13,500 residents between 1st October 2025 and 31st March 2030.
+Across England and Wales, Connect to Work will support around 100,000 disabled people, individuals with health conditions, and those facing complex challenges to enter and sustain employment.
+Here in the North East, the programme will help more than 13,500 residents between 1st October 2025 and 31st March 2030.

-As the Accountable Body, the North East CA is responsible for the commissioning, implementation and management of the Connect to Work programme.
+As the Accountable Body, the North East Combined Authority commissions, implements, and manages Connect to Work across the region.

 Lead Delivery Organisations